Start Airbrush Guide

 Side feed will be harder to clean because of additional connections and tubes, but it’s very helpful when you need to spray something horizontally (flat on a tabletop or up on a ceiling).
 The side feed cup can be turned so that paint will not spill out of it.

-Suction feed type is mostly popular for airbrushes with larger nozzle sizes because it allows users to attach a large size bottle or even work directly from the paint bottle with the use of an adapter.
-Suction feed type is mostly popular among t-shirt artists and mural artists that need to frequently and quickly change colors.
+Siphon feed type is mostly popular for airbrushes with larger nozzle sizes because it allows users to attach a large size bottle or even work directly from the paint bottle with the use of an adapter.
+Siphon feed type is mostly popular among t-shirt artists and mural artists that need to frequently and quickly change colors.

 There are also different types of control: